UranMai/uranmai.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I interned as Translational Reseach Scientist in Immunology Discovery group at Johnson and Johnson.
+I interned as Translational Reseach Scientist in Immunology Discovery group at Johnson and Johnson